-Investing activities consist primarily of capital expenditures for new store openings, existing store remodels (including leasehold improvements, new racking, new fixtures and new design centers) and new infrastructure and information systems.
+Investing activities consist primarily of capital expenditures for new store openings, existing store remodels (including leasehold improvements, new racking, new fixtures, new vignettes and new design centers) and new infrastructure and information systems.

-Capital expenditures were \$52.2 million compared to \$33.6 million for the thirty-nine weeks ended September 29, 2016 and September 24, 2015, respectively.
-The growth is primarily related to opening more new stores in fiscal 2016 compared to the same period in 2015.
-For the thirty-nine weeks ended September 29, 2016, approximately 55% of capital expenditures was for new stores, 28% was for existing store remodel and distribution center investments, and the remainder was for information technology and e-commerce investments.
+Capital expenditures were \$74.6 million compared to \$45.0 million for fiscal 2016 and fiscal 2015, respectively.
+The growth is primarily related to opening more new stores in fiscal 2016 as well as capital expenditures for stores opening in early fiscal 2017 compared to the same period in fiscal 2015.
+For fiscal 2016, approximately 46% of capital expenditures was for new stores, 33% was for existing store remodel and distribution center investments, and the remainder was for information technology and e-commerce investments.